 You may think you are being productive by taking the time to regularly clean your PSU off campus housing.
 However, if you choose traditional cleaners, you are introducing many harsh toxins into the environment.
 Instead, look for non-toxic and biodegradable cleaners, which are available at most grocery stores.
 If you’re living on the tight budget that most graduate students and recent graduates are, you can look up simple recipes online to make your own natural cleaning products that use supplies that are a fraction of the cost.

 Though you may be tempted to drive to campus or work every day, consider environmentally-friendly alternatives.
 The city of State College has a bus system that you can use to get to campus or work.
-You can also choose student apartments near PSU, such as The Metropolitan at State College, that are close to the campus and other amenities.
+You can also choose student apartments near PSU, such as The Metropolitan State College, that are close to the campus and other amenities.
 This enables you to take advantage of both the beneficial health and environmental impacts that walking or biking provide.

 One of the most important aspects of living an environmentally-friendly lifestyle is to limit the use of fossil fuels.
 Lower energy consumption by turning off lights, devices and electronics when not in use.
 Unplug unused electronics to cut off the use of energy.